top of page

 I'm a good player.
 Can I just set up on the street and busk?

 Certainly.
 The usual things apply: please set up where you don't cause an obstruction, and be considerate to all your temporary neighbours.
+This Year we also have dedicated busking spots, please refer to the Programme to find out where thy are.

 Is the festival child-friendly?